Menithal/ActionCameraPlugin/readme.md

 ﻿# Menithal's Dynamic Action Camera

-This allows you LIV Avatars to express your self via some gesture and camera automation to avoid having to have a separate person or a game pad strapped to control specifically the camera.

 See License.

 ## Installation

-Make sure you are running LIV SDK2 build (1.3.5+) Install by moving the ActionCamera.dll from Releases into your Liv Plugins CameraBehaviours directory at
+Make sure you are running latest LIV build (2.0.0+) Install by moving the ActionCamera.dll from Releases into your Liv Plugins CameraBehaviours directory at

 `%HOMEPATH%/Documents/Liv/Plugins/CameraBehaviours/`

+After putting it in the directory, make sure to check that the dll is not blocked by right clicking it, properties, and checking at the bottom of the window and making sure its not being blocked.
+An option to unblock is will be visible otherwise.

 ## Use

-When in Liv, Set an Avatar Camera, and make sure to select Plugin > "Menithal' Action Camera" to start using the plugin.
+in VR with the LIV compositor active, to Set an Avatar Camera, and make sure to select Plugin > "Menithal' Action Camera" to start using the plugin.
-Closing Liv now wil update your settings file.
-You can then create and configure multiple profiles with different configurations in Liv and modifying the json file.
-See Configuration for more detail

 ### Available Cameras